Insulin

 The following are the different types of long-acting analogue insulin you may be prescribed.

-- Levemir (can be taken once or twice daily)
+- Levemir (can be taken once or twice daily) - this is being discontinued in 2026

 - Lantus (usually taken once a day, sometimes twice a day)